-From Biker Street we encourage the use of bicycles as a healthy, ecological and fast mode of transport.
+From Biker Street we encourage the use of bicycles as a healthy, ecological and fast conveyance.

-We advocate the use of bike as an instrument to relieve traffic congestion in Buenos Aires City, following the successful example of the big capitals around the world.
+We advocate the use of bike as an instrument to relieve traffic in Buenos Aires city, copying the successful models of the big capitals around the world.

-Riding a bike not only has positive effects on health, but it also contributes to the protection of the environment.
-Besides, it is worth mentioning that biking is a recreational activity that allows you to interact more directly with the city.
-If we all get on a bike, we will commute in a faster and more efficient way through Buenos Aires.
+Riding a bike not only has positive effects on health, it also contributes to the care of the environment.
+It is worth mentioning that it is a recreational activity that allows you to interact more directly with the city.
+If we all get on a bike, we will transport ourselves in a faster and more efficient way through Buenos Aires.

-Of course, getting on a bike requires commitment and attention to respect the traffic rules.
+Of course, being on a bike requires us a commitment and attention to respect the rules of harmony in traffic.
 Here we will talk about some recommended practices for urban cyclists.

 Benefits of riding a bike

-The benefits that we generate by moving around the city by bicycle are very clear, either when they are good for ourselves or for other people.
+The own and third-party benefits that we generate by moving around the city by bicycle are very clear.

-Just thinking about how much physical space 50 cars take up on the streets in comparison to 50 bikers is already a very relevant fact.
+Just thinking how much physical space 50 cyclists occupy on the streets compared to 50 bikers is already a relevant fact.

-The bicycle does not need fuel, does not emit greenhouse gases, so it contributes to the global warming reduction.
-It is clear that it also does not produce noise pollution.
+The bicycle does not need fuel does not emit greenhouse gases, so it contributes to the reduction of global warming, it is clear that it also does not produce noise pollution.

 When we ride a bike, we improve our physical condition, counteracting sedentary lifestyle, thus avoiding heart disease, lowering cholesterol and favoring the immune system.